oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 A home devices company provides a "Camera API" to enable access to home cameras.
 Partner companies use this Camera API to integrate the camera feeds into their security dashboards.
 Using OAuth between the partner and the Camera API, a partner can request the feed from a home camera to be displayed in their dashboard.
 The user has an account with the camera provider.
 The user may be logged in to view the partner provided dashboard, or they may authorize emergency access to the camera.
 The home devices company must be able to independently verify that the request originated and was authorized by a user who is authorized to view the feed of the requested home camera.

 ## Extend Single-Sign-On to API Access
 A user that authenticated to an enterprise Identity Provider (IdP) do not have to sign-in to multiple SaaS applications if the SaaS applications are configured to trust the enteprise IdP.
-This SSO relationship is extended to API access.
+It is possible to extend this SSO relationship to API access by allowing the Client to contact the enterprise IdP and exhange the identity assertion (ID Token or SAML Token) that it previously received from the enteprise IdP for an authorization grant.
+The authorization grant can be used to obtain an access token from the SaaS application's authorization server, provided that a trust relationship has been established between the enterprise IdP which issues the authorization grant and the SaaS authorization server.
 As a result SaaS servers that trust the enterprise IdP do not require the user to complete an interactive delegated OAuth 2.0 flow to obtain an access token to access the SaaS provider's APIs.

 ## Cross-domain API authorization
-An e-mail client can be used with arbitrary email servers, without require pre-established relationships between each email client and each email server.
-When the e-mail client needs access to a separate API, such as a third-party calendaring application, the email client obtain an access token for the third-party calendaring application without any user interaction.
+An e-mail client can be used with arbitrary email servers, without requiring pre-established relationships between each email client and each email server.
+An e-mail client obtains an identity assertion (ID Token or SAML token) from an IdP.
+When the e-mail client needs access to a separate API, such as a third-party calendaring application, the email client exchange the identity assertion for an authorization grant and use this authorization grant to obtain an access token for the third-party calendaring application from the authroization server trusted by the third-party calendaring application.
+If the authorization server trusts the issuer of the authorization grant, the e-mail client obtains an access token without any additional user interaction.

 # Examples